 Before we continue with the strategy details, we need to explain one more important mathematical formula present in many technical indicators suitable for Mean Reversion strategies.
 A Standard Deviation is a set of iterations to calculate the recent level of price rejection for the given period.
 In other words, the farther the price goes out of the average range, the more the Standard Deviation is.
 It’s used to formulate the current level of volatility.
 For example, Bollinger Bands spread the distance between lines exactly when Standard Deviation jumps, reflecting the change in the recent volatility.
 In such cases, the prices are usually getting far from the average mean.
 But when Bollinger Bands lines narrow the surplus, reflecting lower deviation, prices usually retreat to the average line.

-How to trade with Mean Reversion Strategy?
+How to use Mean Reversion strategy?

 The Mean Reversion Trading Strategy aims to determine a price level, which is rather far from the average range and has a high likelihood of reversal.
 This level can be used whether to take profit from a current trading deal or open a new counter-trend position.
 Besides, the strategy suggests determining the volume-weighted middle of the current trend, which helps to add with-the-trend positions during retracements.
 The overall feature of the trading system is multi-purpose, it can be applied to any asset class or timeframe.
 However, like any other trading algorithm based on the technical analysis, it has to come in line with the fundamental environment as that’s the main driver for any financial instrument.
 This is why Mean Reversion type of analysis of the financial markets is not so straightforward as its analogue based on mathematical and statistical models.
 Besides, it’s worth reminding that any trading system has to correspondent with an individual trading strategy, money management and risk management rules.